kamerontanseli/kamerontanseli.github.io/src/posts/finding-good-ideas.md

 date: '2020-05-13T09:33:54.000Z'
 hero_image: https://images.unsplash.com/photo-1532619675605-1ede6c2ed2b0?ixlib=rb-1.2.1&q=80&fm=jpg&crop=entropy&cs=tinysrgb&w=2000&fit=max&ixid=eyJhcHBfaWQiOjExNzczfQ
 title: "Finding Good Ideas"
+byline: "Since my last article I've been getting a lot of questions on Twitter on how to find business ideas.
+I'm no guru myself but I do end up with a lot of SaaS ideas (almost daily at this point)."
 ---

 Since my last article I've been getting a lot of questions on Twitter on how to find business ideas.
 I'm no guru myself but I do end up with a lot of SaaS ideas (almost daily at this point).